 We support refugee families to establish new lives in and around Cambridge.
 We work closely with local community groups and voluntary organisations, and have been helped with offers of private-rented and housing association properties.

 We provide housing for people who have arrived from Afghanistan and Syria through formal government resettlement schemes.

-In 2020 we and South Cambridgeshire District Council made a further commitment to settle 200 more refugees.
-And in 2021 we committed to provide four council houses each year for the next five years to help reach that target.
+In 2020 we and South Cambridgeshire District Council committed to settling 200 more refugees.
+In 2021 we said we would provide four council houses each year for the next five years to help reach that target.